Learning A-Z Levels

 The Learning A-Z Text Leveling System's leveling criteria accurately and reliably measures text complexity to support differentiated instruction.
-Our Text Leveling System follows the guidelines for determining text complexity as outlined in the Common Core State Standards (CCSS).
+Our Text Leveling System follows the guidelines for determining text complexity outlined in national and state standards.
 The Standards call for an evaluation of student reading materials in three areas of text complexity: qualitative measures, quantitative measures, and reader and task considerations.

 Qualitative measures are text attributes that can only be evaluated by a human reader.
 These include factors such as the author's purpose, the levels of meaning, structure of the text, language conventions, language clarity, knowledge demands, and the complexity and importance of visual devices.

 The Text Leveling System takes into account the following qualitative measures:

 - Predictability of text

 - Text structure and organization

 - Text and feature distractions

 - Familiarity of topic (common everyday vs. unfamiliar)